Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 What’s eating my plants?
 If it’s an iridescent green and brown beetle, you’ve got an infestation of Japanese beetles.

 It is thought that Japanese beetles entered the United States in 1912 in soil around iris that had been imported from Japan.
-They have no natural enemies here so they spread rapidly around the US and Canada.
+The beetles have no natural enemies here so they spread rapidly around the US and Canada.

 Japanese beetles are about ½ inches long with iridescent colors.
 The heads are green and the body is brown.
 They reproduce once a year in temperate zones, every two years in colder zones.
 They have four life stages: egg, larva, pupa and adult.
 The females dig shallow burrows in the ground and lay up 40 to 60 eggs per year.
 The eggs hatch within two weeks and the resulting larvae feed on the roots of your lawn, killing your grass.
 You can actually roll up the brown patches in your lawn because the roots are completely gone.
 You won’t see any larvae though.
-They are in the green parts of your lawn consuming those roots.
+They have moved on to the green parts of your lawn and are consuming those roots.

 The growing larvae molt and become the familiar C-shaped grubs (pupa) that you find in the ground.
 The grubs hibernate underground during the winter and emerge in the spring as the soil warms up.
 Within 4 to 6 weeks, the grubs pupate into adults.
 The adults only live 30 to 45 days but it is long enough to do tremendous damage to your landscape.

 Adult Japanese beetles feed on the foliage of a wide range of plants.
 They skeletonize the leaves meaning that they eat everything except the veins and stems.
 They start at the top of the plant and work their way down to the bottom.
 To make matters worse, as they eat they emit a pheromone that attracts other Japanese beetles.

 A good way to prevent the adults from feasting on your landscape is to kill the grubs before they pupate into the adult beetles.
 Try these organic methods.